Teapack1/SED-Lab/README.md

 - **`-mic, --mic_device:`** Microphone device index. (default: 0)

 ### Parameters for Manual Setup (if config.json is not used):
-If the `config.json` file is not available, the following parameters need to be set manually:
+If the `config.json` file is not available, the following parameters need to be set manually.
+This is unreliable method and is not recommended.

 - **`--model_path:`** Path to the trained model file.
 - **`--labeler_path:`** Path to the labeler file.